Residence Class Visas: Living in New Zealand permanently

 You’ll need to provide Immigration NZ with police certificates from your home country and also from each country you’ve lived in for 12 months or more in the last 10 years.

-If there are what Immigration NZ calls “serious character issues”, you won’t be able to get a visa and enter New Zealand except with special permission.
-These are issues, like serious criminal offending, that are set down in law in the Immigration Act 2009 and that will prevent you getting any kind of visa, except in special cases: see “When will I be barred from getting any visa?” in the section “Accessing the immigration system: Who can apply for a visa and who can’t”.
+If there are what Immigration NZ calls “serious character issues,” you won’t be able to get a visa and enter New Zealand except with special permission.
+These are issues, like serious criminal offending, that are set down in law in the Immigration Act 2009 and that will prevent you getting any kind of visa, except in special cases (see: “When could I be barred from getting any visa?”).

 But Immigration NZ’s policies also list some less serious character issues that will require you to get a “character waiver” from them before you can get a visa.
 You’ll have to apply specially to Immigration NZ for this waiver and show why you should still be granted a visa.
 You’ll need to do this if: